nforleo/forleo-course-project/README.md

 3. Start application:<br>
 `npm start`

+## Using the application
+- You must enter atleast 3 characters in search bar (increase accuracy of search results)

 ## Possible issues
 1. If there is an issue retrieving an authentication token on load, try using a private browser.